aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 We can also pass in arguments to customize our Pie chart to show a shadow, explode a part of it, tilt it at an angle or do many other exciting things!

-**Don't get overwhelmed with the terms being used; it'll be all clear in the below section.**
+**Don't get overwhelmed with the terms being used; it will all be clear in the below section.**

 ### Creating a Pie Chart